THERE ARE ALTERNATIVES TO HYSTERECTOMIES – LEARN WHAT YOU CAN DO!!

-Many women at midlife are advised to get hysterectomies.
-They are told, “you don’t need your uterus anymore” or “why suffer when it can be fixed?”
+Many women at midlife are advised to have a hysterectomy.
+Being told, “you don’t need your uterus anymore” or “why suffer when it you can do without it”.
+There are alternatives to Hysterectomies that will support a Healthier and Happier you.
 Hysterectomies has become a standard practice and it really is unnecessary most of the time.
 Keeping your body parts is “PRETTY IMPORTANT” especially when it comes to Optimal Health and Ageing well.

 Despite the evidence and publicity of the misuse of hysterectomies over the past two to three decades.
-Hysterectomies along with cesarians have been a extensively common operation performed on Australian woman.
+Hysterectomies along with caesareans have been a extensively common operation performed on Australian woman.

 It has been found that by the age of 60, more than one-third of all women will have had a hysterectomy.
 First performed 1,900 years ago in Roman times, a hysterectomy involves the removal of the uterus, cervix, fallopian tubes and ovaries.
 Sometimes ovaries or the cervix, are left intact.
 Incisions are made through the abdomen or the vagina.